McMahon, Timothy J.

 Clinical Assistant Professor and Director, Physical Therapy Clinic

-Dr. McMahon has 25 years of clinical experience primarily in orthopedics.
-His areas of clinical expertise are in orthopedics, manual therapy, and sports rehabilitation.
+Dr. McMahon has over 25 years of clinical experience primarily in orthopaedics.
+His areas of clinical expertise are in orthopaedics, manual therapy, and sports rehabilitation.
 Dr. McMahon has earned certifications in spinal manipulation and manual therapy.

-Dr. McMahon’s current teaching responsibilities include advanced orthopedic examination and interventions in Mercer’s Orthopedic Residency Program and the Fellowship in Manual Physical Therapy.
+Dr. McMahon’s current teaching responsibilities include advanced orthopaedic examination and interventions in Mercer’s Orthopaedic Residency Program and the Fellowship in Manual Physical Therapy.
 He also provides lectures on foundational principles and concepts, and provides clinical mentoring, in the Doctor of Physical Therapy program.

-His research interests lie in the areas of the efficacy of manual therapy techniques and assessment of abnormal movement patterns and EMG analysis of exercise progressions.
+His research interests lie in the areas of the efficacy of manual therapy techniques, assessment of abnormal movement patterns, and EMG analysis of exercise progressions.

-Dr. McMahon is an active member of the American Physical Therapy Association, Physical Therapy Association of Georgia, the Orthopedic Section, and the American Academy of Orthopedic Manual Physical Therapists.
+Dr. McMahon is an active member of the American Physical Therapy Association (APTA), APTA Georgia, the Academy of Orthopaedics, and the American Academy of Orthopaedic Manual Physical Therapists.